One day someone said to me ‘A relationship is over when you are ongoingly compromising your own integrity and beliefs.’

 However, if you feel as though you still have a deep and meaningful relationship, it may just simply need some alignment.
 Be honest with yourself about where the relationship is at.
 Sometimes relationships go through rocky periods, which can teach us valuable lessons.

-Communicate and get clear together of your goals and aspirations.
+You can communicate and get clear together of your goals and aspirations with personal coaching in Melbourne.

 Personal Life Coach, Business Coach & Change Mentor